iloveitaly/listmonk-newsletter/README.md

 {% raw %}{{ UnsubscribeURL }}{% endraw %}
 ```

+Another interesting listmonk quirk is if you want link tracking, you need to add `@TrackLink` to the end of the URL.
+If you pass links to the campaign API without this, they will not be tracked.

 ## TODO

 - [ ] report test email bug to listmonk https://github.com/knadh/listmonk/issues/1948